DanielePalaia/gpss-socket/README.md

    **CREATE TABLE people(id int, name varchar(1000), surname varchar(1000), email varchar(1000), gender varchar(10));** </br>

-3. Configure the program properties file that needs to be in the path you are running the software (./bin/linux/properties.ini), where specify the path of the pipe created and the delim set as input field separator (; in case of csv. **SocketAddress** is the port where the tcp server will listen) </br>
+3. Configure the program properties file that needs to be in the path you are running the software (./bin/linux/properties.ini), where specify the port socket to listen and the delim set as input field separator (; in case of csv. **SocketAddress** is the port where the tcp server will listen) </br>

 ```
    GpssAddress=10.91.51.23:50007